- Ingenico ePayments / Ogone platform

 Ingenico Group SA, a French company which was publicly listed until November 4th 2020, is the parent of the Ingenico group of companies (“Ingenico Group”) including the two main trading entities in the UK, Ingenico (UK) Limited and Ingenico Retail Enterprise (UK) Limited (“Ingenico UK”) and the main trading entity in Australia, Ingenico International (Pacific) Pty Limited (“Ingenico AUS”).
 Until December 31st, 2020, Ingenico Group was organised across two customer-centric business units – the Retail Business Unit and the Banks and Acquirers Business Unit.
 Ingenico Group employed nearly 8,000 people located in 46 countries with commercial operations in 170 countries, and sales revenues in 2020 of €2.9 billion.

-As a global organisation, acting with integrity in all of our business activities is of paramount importance.
+As a global organisation, acting with integrity in all our business activities is of paramount importance.
 We strive to maintain the highest ethical standards in all engagements with our various stakeholders.
-In particular we are committed to working only with suppliers and service providers who conduct business in a socially responsible manner.
+In particular, we are committed to working only with suppliers and service providers who conduct business in a socially responsible manner.
 The most significant supply chain operations relate to the manufacturing of payment terminals, which is fully outsourced.
-This process is managed centrally by Ingenico Group and the payment terminals are then distributed to regional entities including Ingenico UK.
+This process is managed by Ingenico Group’s French and Chinese entities, and the payment terminals are then distributed to regional entities.